winstone-1/funza/README.md

 ## Content Workflow

-The app is designed around teacher preparation content rather than learner-facing accounts, so no learner details make it to the app.
+The app is designed around teacher preparation content rather than learner-facing accounts.

 - `src/lib/contentStore.ts` seeds the current strand pack into IndexedDB for offline access.
 - `scripts/generate-content.js` reads the raw strand source from `content/raw-strand.md`, generates teacher-friendly explanations with Anthropic, and stores the result in Supabase.